networknt/light-doc/content/en/tutorial/graphql/_index.md

 ### [Subscription][]

-This is to show you how to build a GraphQL service with subscription.
+This is to show you how to build a GraphQL service with subscriptions.

 [graphql folder]: https://github.com/networknt/light-example-4j/tree/master/graphql
 [Hello World]: /tutorial/graphql/helloworld/